Skip to main content Skip to main navigation Skip to search

 • Consolidating a list of prohibited antimicrobials for use in animals, based on current regulations and recommendations, to guide discussions and future action on nationally consistent regulations.

-Project plans were on track, and the first drafts outlined in the project plans awaited comments from the wider AHC AMR Task Group.
-A paper on the possible approaches to broader communication has been requested by the AHC Secretariat, for presentation at the next suitable AHC meeting.
+Project plans are currently on track, and the first drafts outlined in the project plans are awaiting comments from the wider AHC AMR Task Group.

 Additionally, the AHC AMR Task Group was drafting a summary paper outlining the work being done to measure and report on antimicrobial usage in Australia.
 This topic is gaining global attention, as many countries are publishing their methodologies and data.